 Let’s start at the beginning: how to get in Bulgaria?
 Bulgaria has three international airports.
 The largest one is in Sofia, the capital and the other two are in coastal cities Varna and Burgas.
 Bulgaria is also one of the newest members of the EU so it’s well-connected with the rest of Europe via bus or train.
 And yes, it’s also part of the Euro trail.

 The transport between cities in Bulgaria is slow as the roads aren’t really good but at least it’s super cheap.
 You can get from Sofia to the Black Sea Coast on the other side of the country in approximately 8 hours by road.
-The good part is that most small towns are well-connected via buses or trains so you can explore the whole country without renting a car or hiring a driver.
+The good part is that most small towns and villages are well-connected via buses or trains so you can explore the whole country without renting a car or hiring a driver.

 Best time to visit Bulgaria

 The best time to visit depends entirely on what you want to do.
 Bulgaria has a lot to offer.
 If you want to relax at some of the exotic beaches at the Black Sea Coast, come between June and August.
 However, you can avoid the tourist rush and visit in the shoulder season in May and September.
 The weather will still be pleasant.
 If you are a winter fan and want to indulge in skiing or other winter activities, visit between December and March.
 If you are a nature lover or a fan of bird watching and similar activities, visit in April or May.
 With that being said, let me introduce this charming country to you and tell you why it’s going to be the next big thing in Europe.